cljung/b2c-vc-signin/b2c/README.md

 # Deploy the custom html

 - Create an Azure Storage Account and CORS enable it for your B2C tenant, as explained [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/customize-ui-with-html?pivots=b2c-user-flow#2-create-an-azure-blob-storage-account).
 You should perform step 2 through 3.1.
 Note that you can select `LRS` for Replication as `RA-GRS` is a bit overkill.
-- Edit the [selfAsserted.html](/b2c/html/selfAsserted.html) file and replace the url reference `var apiUrl = "https://yourappname.azurewebsites.net";` with the url for your verifier deployment.
-If you are using `ngrok`, this url will look something like `https://901dc458579f.ngrok.io`.
-If you are using Azure App Services, it will look something like `https://yourappname.azurewebsites.net`
 - Edit both `selfAsserted.html` and `unified.html` and replace `https://your-storage-account.blob.core.windows.net/your-container/` with the name of your storage account and container.
 - Edit `selfAsserted.html` and change the link to the issuer sample in the html element `Don't have a digital membership card?`.
 It should point to your deployed VC sample issuer.
 Again, this would either point to your `ngrok` process for the issuer or to your Azure App Service deployment of the sample issuer.
 - If you want a different background and logo images, change the `img` html elements in `selfAsserted.html` and `unified.html`.